Send the link below via email or IMCopy

 A plot is the structure of a story.

-The parts of a plot include the exposition, inciting action, rising actions, climax, falling actions, resolution, and setting.
+The parts of a plot include the exposition, conflict, rising actions, climax, falling actions, resolution (denouement), and setting.

 What are the parts of a plot?

 The exposition is the beginning of the story; it tells us about the characters and the setting.

 What is the exposition?